txtatech/qreeper/README.md

 This will launch the compressor application.
 You can enter your text data into the text field and click "Generate QR Codes" to create the QR codes.
 The compressed data will be shown in the application window and the generated QR codes will be saved as .png files in the same directory.

-### QReeper_Decompressor
+### QReeper_Decoder

-The QR Decompressor decodes and decompresses data from QR codes.
-To use it, navigate to the `qr_decompressor` directory and run the following command:
+Decodes and decompresses data from QR codes.
+To use it, navigate to the `qreeper_decoder` directory and run the following command:

 ```bash
 cargo run